 A few months ago, I test drove a Tesla.
 Their specialist provided me with information about the car for over an hour during the drive.
 He came off as a fellow enthusiast of the electric cars (who wasn’t trying to push me into making a purchase), and this made him all the more enterprising.
 It was a delightful experience, I can’t wait to buy one of their cars in the future, and I’ve highly recommended them since.

 Traditional networking advice doesn’t sit well with most INTJs.
 While networking is definitely important, you don’t have to do it in the same way as extroverts.

 In college, we were required to attend networking fairs and mixers.
 I remember standing in a twenty-person-deep line to talk to a prominent businessman and remembering how fake it all felt.
 (Surely others could feel it too?)

 I didn’t feel any connection with this.
 After college, I chose to ignore mixers and engaged in one-on-one communication instead.
 I met people for coffee, I sent short-and-casual cold emails, I gave (genuine!) compliments over social media to people I truly appreciated.
 When I attended a conference, I sat in the back and approached speakers after everyone else left.
 When I used an interesting product, I would critique issues with the user experience, write up a small paper with fixes included, and send it to the CEO.

 All of this worked light years better than mixers.
-I’ve been able to use these tips to meet people like the CTO of the United States, several ultra-successful entrepreneurs, investors, influential small business owners, community leaders, and so on.
+I’ve been able to use these tips to meet people like the CTO of the United States, several ultra-successful entrepreneurs ($100M+ companies), investors, influential small business owners, community leaders, and so on.